 Tuition Hours: 20 hours teaching + 10 hours self-directed study per week

-The course consists of 8 levels (3 sub-levels for Beginner, 8 levels in total).
-You will be initially assigned your entry-level according to how well you perform on the placement test.
+The course consists of 5 levels in total.
+You will be initially assigned your entry level according to how well you perform on the placement test.
 Each level is designed to provide 12 weeks of English language study.
 On successful completion of a 12-week course, you should have acquired at least one level higher than your current level.

 The levels are as follows: